 Field-hunting tip

-Look in plutonic environments country — that is the host setting where gabbro typically forms.
+Look in plutonic environments country, the host setting where gabbro typically forms.
 If you start seeing plagioclase, pyroxene, olivine in float, you are in the right ground.
 Field specimens usually show a granular habit, so train your eye for that shape before scanning the outcrop.